Welcome to Sagewinds Farm!

 White Sage Smudge Sticks are made with sustainably grown Salvia apiana, and hand wrapped with tie-dyed hemp cord.
 These are beautiful sage bundles, ample in size, and great for ceremonial burning or just everyday smudging.

 Click on the picture to the left to purchase sage sticks!

-Essential Oil of Saliva apiana is distilled on our farm from our White Sage.
+Essential Oil of Salvia apiana is distilled on our farm from our White Sage.
 We distill only from sage leaves that are sustainably harvested from plants that have reached full maturity for maximum production of oils.
 White Sage Oil is bottled in several sizes.

 Click on the picture to the left to purchase Essential Oil.

 White Sage Personal Products are all created with White Sage from our farm.
 It is grown, harvested, cured, blended, distilled and packaged here by local people.
 Sustainable agricultural products that are sure to please!

 Click on the picture to the left to see all White Sage Products.

 When Ken and Ellen moved to their 40-acre ranch in the high desert of San Diego County, they took particular interest in a plant that is natural to the region called White Sage, or Salvia apiana.
 It is also known as “Bee Sage”, “Magic Sage”, and “Sacred Sage”.